 Traditional crafts have always provided man with household utensils, personal equipment and things he needed at work.
-All these products were also an important market merchandise.
+All these products were also important to market merchandise.
 As for the locals, their work offered them possibilities to pave routes to distant lands and broaden their horizons.

-Today traditional crafts hold a significant place in Slovenia, both economically and in national culture.
+Today traditional crafts hold a significant place in Slovenia, both economically and in the national culture.
 Traditional craft is an important ingredient of Slovene cultural heritage.
-It reflects the influence different Slovene regions exerted on each other for centuries.
+It reflects the influence of different Slovene regions exerted on each other for centuries.

-Slovene shoe making industry has a strong back-up in traditional shoe making in Tržič, Turnišče and Žiri, hatters in Škofja Loka while straw hats originate from Domžale and Mengeš.
+Slovene shoemaking industry has a strong back-up in traditional shoemaking in Tržič, Turnišče, and Žiri, hatters in Škofja Loka while straw hats originate from Domžale and Mengeš.

-Traditional shoe making heritage is preserved in the museums in Tržič and Turnišče, the latter boasting an old reconstructed shoe-maker house.
+Traditional shoemaking heritage is preserved in the museums in Tržič and Turnišče, the latter boasting an old reconstructed shoe-maker house.
 It shows the life and work of a shoemaker from Turnišče during the period between the two world wars.

 Today, pottery is developed in Komenda, in Dolenjska, near Krško, at Ptuj, Ljutomer, Pešarovci, etc. Potters also sell their products at numerous fairs in different Slovene towns.
 Even today, they offer different clay pots and objects that were already used by our ancestors.

-Ribničans have been peddling their suha roba (wooden utensils) around Europe since ever.
+Ribničans have been peddling their Suha roba (wooden utensils) around Europe since ever.
 They obtained permission to trade freely in their products as early as 1492.
-That enabled them to peddle in Austria, Hungary, Italy, Germany, Greece and Spain.
+That enabled them to peddle in Austria, Hungary, Italy, Germany, Greece, and Spain.
 They went even as far as Africa and India.

 Today a suhorobar (wood smith) from Ribnica can be met at every fair in Slovenia.
 In Ribnica, they annually organize the Ribnica Fair and rich heritage of the wood smiths is on display at the Ribnica Museum.

-There is also a well known song about the suha roba and Ribničans “Ribn’čan Urban”.
+There is also a well-known song about the Suha roba and Ribničans “Ribn’čan Urban”.
 Suhorobar actually became a symbol of our opening into the world and earning our living by making what we can out of what is at hand.

 One of the oldest family crafts is wickerwork and not so long ago it was mastered in every household.
-Baskets, wickers and straw baskets were made during the winter in every family.
+Baskets, wickers, and straw baskets were made during the winter in every family.
 Wicker makers mostly use hazel and willow twigs, but objects made of straw and corn husks are also very interesting.

 Even today wickerwork is one of the most common crafts and numerous artisans offer a great variety of products.